-If you’re fascinated by the history and creative activities of humankind and how this shapes societies and our future, then a Bachelor of Arts from Waikato is for you.
+If you’re fascinated by the history and creative activities of humankind and how this shapes societies and our future, then a Bachelor of Arts (BA) is for you.
 Our graduates are in demand for their flexible skills, practical outlook and depth of understanding they bring to their roles.

-Are you intrigued by new forms of self expression through performance and imagery?
-Explore the cutting edge of new technologies and their role in a world of storytelling and creative collaboration with a Bachelor of Media and Creative Technologies from Waikato.
+Are you intrigued by new forms of self-expression through performance and imagery?
+Our China-based students can explore the cutting edge of new technologies and their role in a world of storytelling and creative collaboration with a Bachelor of Media and Creative Technologies from Waikato.